PoojaKantrod/Fetch_Assessment/README.md

 ## Setup and Execution

-1. Clone the repository to your local machine: git clone https://github.com/your-username/receipt-processing-app.git
+1. Clone the repository to your local machine: https://github.com/your-username/Fetch_Assessment.git

 2. Navigate to the project directory: cd receipt-processing-app